National Psoriasis Foundation: Organization and people

 Founded and headquartered in Portland, Oregon, the Psoriasis Foundation opened its second office in Alexandria, Virginia, in 2013.
-As of 2015, the organization has 10 Community Divisions in Chicago, Dallas/Fort Worth, Florida South, Florida West, Los Angeles, New York City, Northern California, Portland, San Diego and Washington, D.C.
+As of 2015, the organization has 10 Community Divisions in Chicago, Dallas/Fort Worth, Florida South, Florida West, Los Angeles, New York City, Northern California, Portland, San Diego, and Washington, D.C.
 These community divisions, led by a National Psoriasis Foundation community development manager and a group of volunteers, focus on fundraising, patient and health care provider outreach, grassroots advocacy and local education.

-Team NPF is a group of everyday people with or without psoriatic disease who are walking, running, cycling and DIY-ing for a psoriasis and psoriatic arthritis cure.
+Team NPF is a group of everyday people with or without psoriatic disease who are walking, running, cycling, and DIY-ing for psoriasis and psoriatic arthritis cure.
 Team NPF Walks are held in communities around the country.
 In August 2015, the National Psoriasis Foundation hosted its inaugural Team NPF Cycle event.

 Funding

 The National Psoriasis Foundation is a 501(c)(3) nonprofit organization.

 In 2012, the organization received Charity Navigator's four-star rating, its highest rating, for its sound fiscal management and commitment to accountability and transparency.
-The NPF receives funding and support from individuals affected by psoriatic disease and their families, friends and medical providers.
-Corporations and foundations also fund the education, advocacy and research programs that help people with psoriatic disease better manage their condition and improve their overall health.
+The NPF receives funding and support from individuals affected by psoriatic disease and their families, friends, and medical providers.
+Corporations and foundations also fund the education, advocacy, and research programs that help people with psoriatic disease better manage their condition and improve their overall health.